scrapy/scrapy/docs/topics/commands.rst

 * Syntax: ``scrapy list``
 * Requires project: *yes*

-List all available spiders in the current project.
+List all :ref:`concrete spiders <abstract-and-concrete-spiders>` available in the current project.
 The output is one spider per line.

 Usage example::